Alexander-Laurens/Alexander-Laurens/README.md

 I'm aroace and transmasc genderfluid ( he/they )

 I avidly read, draw, and write!
-I also participate in a lot of fandom spaces, the most prominent being AMREV and Corru.Observer. ( Maybe CRK if I'm generous... )
+I also participate in a lot of fandom spaces, the most prominent being AMREV and Corru.Observer.
+( Maybe CRK if I'm generous ehheh... )

 ( currently fixated on AMREV/Historical Lams )